trxrse12/energy-usage/NOTES.md

-Time: [To be completed]
+Time: 1 week (intermitent work ==> see below)

 Obs.
 1. No previous experience on Koa (only Express)
-2. No previous knowledge of sqlite3 (however, knowledgable in terms of SQL)
+2. No previous knowledge of sqlite3 (however, knowledgeable in terms of SQL)
 3. No previous knowledge of moment()

+The API:
+    POST /readings ==> allows the user to post a new energy reading GET /reading   ==> allows the user to retrieve the whole set of energy readings GET /usage     ==> allows the user to retrieve the whole set of monthly energy usage

 Notes:
     The project developement is split in separate independent features, to ensure a scalable and robust approach.